istio/istio.io/content/en/docs/tasks/security/authentication/authn-policy/index.md

 ### Setup

-Our examples use two namespaces `foo` and `bar`, with two services, `httpbin` and `sleep`, both running with an Envoy sidecar proxy.
+Our examples use two namespaces `foo` and `bar`, with two services, `httpbin` and `sleep`, both running with an Envoy sidecar.
 We also use second instances of `httpbin` and `sleep` running without the sidecar  in the `legacy` namespace.
 If you’d like to use the same examples when trying the tasks, run the following: